smithy-theme/visual-studio-code/README.md

 > A dark theme for [Visual Studio Code](https://code.visualstudio.com/)

-_While still keeping the overall feel of the theme, it was released, so please expect frequent changes._
+_While still keeping the overall feel of the theme, this theme was recently released, so please expect frequent changes._

 ## Themes